- Access Insights

 Introduction of long-acting family planning method to USAID and UNFPA Product Catalogs

 This post originally appeared on the FP2030 website.
 View original post here.
+To read the article in French, please click here.
+To read the article in Spanish, please click here.

 The levonorgestrel-releasing intrauterine device (IUD), also known as the hormonal IUD or hormonal intrauterine system (IUS), has been added for the first time to the U.S. Agency for International Development (USAID)'s Product Catalog and the United Nations Population Fund (UNFPA) Product Catalog.